Who is most at risk for domestic violence?

 - Has no access to a private phone or computer

-- Faces other obstacles such as not speaking English or not having Canadian citizenship
+- Faces other obstacles such as not speaking English, not having Canadian citizenship and/or has a disability

 - Has no friends or family involved in their life

-The more risk factors that a situation embodies the higher the danger.
-If a risk factor is present in a situation, seek expert advice for safety planning, and encourage the victim to have a local women’s shelter or the police do a risk assessment.
+The more risk factors that a situation embodies, the higher the danger.
+If a risk factor is present in a situation, seek expert advice for safety planning, and encourage the person experiencing domestic violence to have a local women’s shelter or the police do a risk assessment.